sqrtxander/bgstats-wrapped/README.md

 # bgstats-wrapped

-A data visualisation for bgstats data
+A data visualisation for bgstats data.
+Idea by [Talita James](https://www.github.com/TalitaJames)

 ## How to generate your own visual